Retinopathy - Medical Condition

-Today, many retinal problems are treated with lasers.
-If a blood vessel has leaked into the vitreous humour and scarring has occurred, your doctor may advise you to have a vitrectomy.
-This procedure involves removing a part of the vitreous humour along with the scar tissue.
+The management of diabetic retinopathy includes laser treatment and medications injected into the eye (e.g., corticosteroids and vascular endothelial growth factor inhibitors).
+If a blood vessel has leaked into the vitreous and/or scarring has occurred, your doctor may advise you to have a vitrectomy.
+This procedure involves removing a part of the vitreous along with the scar tissue, if there is any, and may preserve vision or restore lost vision.
 If retinal detachment has occurred, surgery may be required to reattach the retina.

-Treatment for hypertensive retinopathy includes medications to control blood pressure, laser treatment, and sometime medications injected into the eye (e.g., corticosteroids).
-But prevention is key for this condition.
+Treatment for hypertensive retinopathy includes medications to control blood pressure.
+Prevention is key for this condition.

-If you have proliferative retinopathy, you should speak with your doctor before engaging in strenuous exercise, as it can increase the pressure of the blood vessels in the eyes, causing hemorrhage.
+If you have proliferative retinopathy, you should speak with your doctor before engaging in strenuous exercise.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Retinopathy